-That's why it's important to turn to a digital-first approach, seek to remove barriers that prevent information flow, and leverage technology that optimizes data captured throughout the supply chain.
-Each of these areas make up the very essence of digital transformation.
+That's why it's important to turn to a digital-first approach, remove barriers that prevent information flow, and leverage technology that optimizes data captured throughout the supply chain.

-Today, achieving end-to-end visibility across the supply chain and logistics workflows are well within reach with a well-orchestrated digital transformation plan.
-Much debate surrounds the definition of digital transformation, and pundits are still figuring it out.
-However, most people agree with George Westerman, MIT principal research scientist, who said, "Digital transformation marks a radical rethinking of how an organization uses technology, people and processes to fundamentally change business performance."
+Today, achieving end-to-end visibility across the supply chain and logistics workflows is well within reach with a well-orchestrated digital transformation plan.
+Although there's still some debate surrounding the definition of digital transformation, one thing is clear.
+Digital transformation isn't just on the way-it's already here.
+As a result, operators of all sizes must transform how they do business in order to thrive.